justinethier/husk-scheme/README.markdown

 ![husk Scheme](https://github.com/justinethier/husk-scheme/raw/master/docs/husk-scheme.png)

-husk is a dialect of Scheme written in Haskell that implements a subset of the [R<sup>5</sup>RS standard](http://www.schemers.org/Documents/Standards/R5RS/HTML/).
+husk is a dialect of Scheme written in Haskell that implements most of the [R<sup>5</sup>RS standard](http://www.schemers.org/Documents/Standards/R5RS/HTML/).
 Advanced R<sup>5</sup>RS features are provided including continuations, hygienic macros, and a full numeric tower.

-husk provides many features and is intended as a good choice for non-performance critical applications, as it is not a highly optimized Scheme.
-Rather, the goal of the project is to provide a tight integration between Haskell and Scheme while at the same time providing an opportunity for deeper understanding of both languages.
-In addition, by closely following the R<sup>5</sup>RS standard, the intent is to develop a Scheme that is as compatible as possible with other R<sup>5</sup>RS Schemes.
+husk may be used as either a stand-alone interpreter or as an extension language within a larger Haskell application.
+By closely following the R<sup>5</sup>RS standard, the intent is to develop a Scheme that is as compatible as possible with other R<sup>5</sup>RS Schemes. husk is mature enough that it could be used for production applications, however, it is not optimized for performance-critical applications.

 Scheme is one of two main dialects of Lisp.
-Scheme follows a minimalist design philosophy: the core language consists of a small number of fundamental forms which may be used to implement the other built-in forms.
+Scheme follows a minimalist design philosophy: the core language consists of a small number of fundamental forms which may be used to implement other built-in forms.
 Scheme is an excellent language for writing small, elegant programs, and may also be used to write scripts or embed scripting functionality within a larger application.

 Feature List
 ------------